 In this way, customer satisfaction can be improved through the use of local workforces who really do speak the customers’ language.

 Turnover of call center staff is one of the ongoing challenges for employers.
 For many employees, call center jobs are seen as transitory – a step on their corporate career before they advance to higher roles.

 They seek internal transfers or secure jobs outside the organization – taking their valuable knowledge and experience with them.

 But for many call center workers, flexibility in working arrangements can encourage them to stay.
 And the research proves it.
 The retention rate for call center staff working from home is 80% versus 25% for in-house.

-One drawback from these virtual call centers is the loss of a sense of team.
-With staff dispersed, they may rarely engage with each other, and therefore lose the ability to collaborate or foster any camaraderie.
-Using internal communication channels is an effective way to keep virtual teams connected and working together.
+One drawback of these virtual call centers is the loss of a sense of team.
+With staff dispersed, they may rarely engage with each other and therefore lose the ability to collaborate or foster any camaraderie.
+Using a variety of internal communication channels is an effective way to keep virtual teams connected and working together.

 Managing a business is never a simple endeavor, even in times of economic boom.
 The last decade has seen considerable peaks and troughs, which has forced managers to look closely at their operations.

 Virtual call centers allow employers to readily adjust staffing levels in times of business growth or contraction, with less impact on central operations.

 When business is booming or a new market opens up, the opportunity can be seized by employing experienced local staff.
 If business is slowing or a product line is reaching maturity, employee numbers can be readily trimmed to maximize profitability.